How I create a deer hide drum: steps, know-how and symbolism

 • Avoid humidity or direct sunlight.

-• If the skin becomes loose, let it dry naturally.
+• If the hide loosens, let it dry naturally.

-• Play it regularly: the sound gets richer over time.
+• Play it regularly: the sound enriches over time.

-Taking care of your drum is about maintaining the relationship you have with it.
+Caring for your drum means nurturing the relationship you have with it.

 🌿 Conclusion

-Making an Indigenous drum from deer hide is about uniting gesture, matter and spirit.
+Making an Indigenous deer hide drum is uniting action, material, and spirit.

-Each step — from the choice of wood to the final tension — requires listening, respect and balance.
+Every step — from choosing the wood to the final tension — requires listening, respect, and balance.

-The result is more than an instrument: it is a living work, carrying harmony and connection.
+The result is more than an instrument: it's a living work, carrying harmony and connection.

 What is the meaning of an indigenous drum?